partiql/partiql-lang-kotlin/docs/documentation/Window Functions.md

 Example:

-Consider our dataset is :
+Consider our dataset to be:

 ```
 stock_price : <<